Othentic-Labs/price-oracle-example-eigenda/README.md

 # ⚙️ Set Up

-To set up the environment, create a `.env` file with the usual Othentic configurations (see the `.env.example`).
+To set up the environment, create a `.env` file with the default Othentic configurations (see the `.env.example`).

 # ✈️ Install the Othentic CLI
-Installing Othentic CLI with `npm`:
+Install Othentic CLI with `npm`:

 ```console
 npm i -g @othentic/othentic-cli